 This course provides an introduction to higher mathematics and helps to develop the skills and study habits necessary for a rigorous math program.
 The students explore differential and integral calculus and their applications while learning to approach problems from a variety of perspectives-graphical, analytical, numerical, and verbal.
 Technology is used to explore the behaviors of functions and to make connections with analytic procedures, all in preparation for the Advanced Placement Calculus AB exam in the spring.
-Prerequisites: Trigonometry,Completion of Advanced Precalculus with minimum final grade of B or completion of Precalculus with minimum final grade of A. Department approval.
+Prerequisites: Trigonometry -1, Trigonometry -2, completion of Advanced Precalculus with minimum final grade of B or completion of Precalculus with minimum final grade of B+.
+Department approval.
 Recommendation: Students have taken, or are concurrently taking, a physics course.

 2-block course; Open to grades 11 and 12